sroberts/sroberts.github.io/_posts/2015-02-20-maltego-transforms-for-the-lazy.md

 ![Maltego](/public/maltego.png)

-Maltego is one of the most unique tools in the information security space.
-While there are dozens of vulnerability scanners and piles of reversing tools there's nothing else like Maltego (short of spending [$$$](http://www.reactiongifs.com/r/make-it-rain-dollars.gif) on Palantir).
+[Maltego](https://www.paterva.com/web6/products/maltego.php) is one of the most unique tools in the information security space.
+While there are dozens of vulnerability scanners and piles of reversing tools there's nothing else like Maltego (short of spending [$$$](http://www.reactiongifs.com/r/make-it-rain-dollars.gif) on [Palantir](https://www.palantir.com/)).
 If you're not familiar check out [this _HakTip_ by Revision3 on Maltego 101](http://revision3.com/haktip/maltego-101-what-is-maltego/).
 Don't worry, I'll wait.

 I've used Maltego for years to do infrastructure research and visualizing logs, but I wanted it to do more.
 I needed to start writing transforms.
 But where to get started?
 Transforms typically start two places: the [Canari Framework](http://www.canariproject.com/) or the [MaltegoTransform-Python library](https://github.com/sroberts/maltegotransform-python).
 We'll start with the latter.

 ## Transform Pieces

-The MaltegoTransform-Python Library (from here out called MTP) is a quick way to prototype Maltego transforms in Python.
+The MaltegoTransform-Python Library (from here out called MTP) is a quick way to prototype Maltego transforms in [Python](https://www.python.org/).
 The trade-off is setup within Maltego is manual and redistribution is basically nil.
 MTP doesn't address new entity types either.
 Still in my mind the best place to get started and makes writing usable transforms in a 10 lines of Python a snap.

 Each transform is a single Python script (either with a Main method or just a straight procedural script).
-A basic transform reads in an entity as a command line argument, creates a transform object, adds entities to the transform, and returns the transform object.
+A basic transform reads in an entity as a command line argument, creates a transform object, adds entities to the transform object, and returns the transform object as [XML](http://www.xml.com/).
 That's it.

 ### MaltegoTransform-Python Imports

 <script src="https://gist.github.com/sroberts/628db01006cbaaff48ac.js"></script>

 In typical [Python magic a quick _import/from_](http://xkcd.com/353/) is all it takes to load the library from your Python path (I leave it in the same directory m ost of the time).
 Most of the time the __MaltegoTransform__ object is all you need (it automatically invokes the _MaltegoEntity_ class), but the __MaltegoEntity__ can be useful in advanced cases.

 ### Setup Transform

 <script src="https://gist.github.com/sroberts/055cebd200d047632c5f.js"></script>

 For a basic transform the _MaltegoTransform_ object is where the magic happens.
 It represents the collection of entities (nodes for the graph theory types) that the transform creates.

 ### Add Entities

 <script src="https://gist.github.com/sroberts/ce019b5f3e188ee1fd46.js"></script>

 The whole idea of building a transform is taking the source entity, the entity you run the transform on, and _transforming_ it into some other connected entity.
 For example transforming an IPv4Address (using a reverse DNS look-up) to a Domain entity.
 This can be a _1 to 1_ or _1 to Many_ action.

 ### Transform Output

 <script src="https://gist.github.com/sroberts/8ebedec40e75080f8741.js"></script>

 At that point you return the MaltegoTransform and that's it.
 The _returnOutput_ method outputs the transform information as XML.